lss-1138/SparseTSF/README.md

 # SparseTSF

-Welcome to the official repository of the SparseTSF paper:

 [[Poster|海报]](https://drive.google.com/file/d/1pJ32EdIPgtRAYTQWYd768N6lPxtDx3sV/view?usp=drive_link) -
 [[Slides|幻灯片]](https://drive.google.com/file/d/1UJOwT0SOEoBsPVaLEBX4gMhNKZX7CF9q/view?usp=drive_link) -
 [[中文解读]](https://zhuanlan.zhihu.com/p/701070533)

+Welcome to the official repository of the SparseTSF paper:

 **Conference** version **(ICML 2024 Oral)**："[SparseTSF: Modeling Long-term Time Series Forecasting with *1k* Parameters](https://arxiv.org/pdf/2405.00946)"

 **Journal** version **(TPAMI 2025)**: "[SparseTSF: Lightweight and Robust Time Series Forecasting via Sparse Modeling](https://ieeexplore.ieee.org/abstract/document/11141354)"

-If this is your first time learning about SparseTSF, we highly recommend starting with the [Journal version](https://ieeexplore.ieee.org/abstract/document/11141354), which provides a more comprehensive and thorough introduction, theoretical analysis, and experimental evaluation.
+If this is your first time learning about SparseTSF, we highly recommend starting with the [Journal version (TPAMI 2025)](https://ieeexplore.ieee.org/abstract/document/11141354), which provides a more comprehensive and thorough introduction, theoretical analysis, and experimental evaluation.

 ## Updates
 🚩 **News** (2025.08):
 Congratulations!
-The extended version of SparseTSF has been accepted by **[IEEE TPAMI 2025](https://ieeexplore.ieee.org/abstract/document/11141354)**.
+The extended version of SparseTSF has been accepted by **[TPAMI 2025](https://ieeexplore.ieee.org/abstract/document/11141354)**.
 It introduces three new contributions:
-(i) a new variant SparseTSF/MLP, which enhances forecasting in high-dimensional multivariate scenarios;
-(ii) a more in-depth theoretical analysis showing that the proposed Sparse technique acts as implicit regularization;
-(iii) more comprehensive experiments providing stronger and more thorough validation of the SparseTSF.
+(i) a new variant **SparseTSF/MLP**; (ii) a more in-depth theoretical analysis regarding **implicit regularization**; (iii) a more comprehensive and **extensive evaluation**.

 🚩 **News** (2025.05): Our latest work, [**TQNet**](https://github.com/ACAT-SCUT/TQNet), has been accepted to **ICML 2025**.
 TQNet is a powerful successor to [**CycleNet**](https://github.com/ACAT-SCUT/CycleNet), addressing its limitation in *modeling inter-variable correlations* effectively.